xmlet/HtmlFlow/Readme.md

 [Get started](#getting-started) or check out some more examples regarding [_dynamic views_](#dynamic-views) built with the support of `htmlflow.DynamicHtml`.
-Under the unit tests package [htmlflow.test.views](src/test/java/htmlflow/test/views) you can also find more complex views with dynamic partial blocks.
+Under the unit tests package [htmlflow.test.views](src/test/java/htmlflow/test/views) you can also find more complex views with dynamic partial blocks or check some examples of [petclinic views](https://github.com/xmlet/spring-petclinic/tree/master/src/main/java/org/springframework/samples/petclinic/views).

 ## Table of Contents